vitaly/dotvim2/README.md

 directory content in git as well, so that after every upgrade or configuration change you can see the exact difference.

+> Note: while the idea is to have this very customizable, there are still many
+> parts and plugins that are hard-coded.
+Those are mostly those plugins and
+> settings that I consider to be essential, ans so I didn't bother (yet) to
+> allow for customization.
+That being said, its very easy to make any part of
+> setup configurable.
+Just look at any `prompt.sh` file inside `plugins`
+> directory.
+Oh, and **pull requests are welcome ;)**.

 ### dein

 NeoBundle was replaced with dein.
 This time around it seems that this time